TIBCOSoftware/snappydata/README.md

 $ quickstart/scripts/simulateTwitterStream

 ```
-The output of the job can be found in TwitterPopularTagsJob_timestamp.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
+The output of the job can be found in `TwitterPopularTagsJob_timestamp.out` in the lead directory which by default is `SNAPPY_HOME/work/localhost-lead-*/`.

 #### Working with Spark shell and spark-submit